-Jìgìjìgì is an Afrikan-Centered Podcast that seeks to encourage other Afrikans to learn more about growing plants, food, soil, and their soul.
-We want to get our hands and minds dirty detailing the Afrikan relationship with the soil.
-We continually ask and answer two questions:
+Jìgìjìgì is an Afrikan-Centered podcast that seeks to encourage other Afrikans to learn more about growing plants, food, soil, and their soul.

-“How did you grow while you grew tomatoes, peppers, kale, and melons?”
+“How do you grow while you grow tomatoes, kale, collards, tomatoes, and melons?”

 “Why do you think the healthiest soils are black?”

-Expect episodes to contain wisdom, tips, and actionable advice from Afrikan Agriculturalists for how to improve yields, crop performance, and marketability thereby “blackening” your green-thumb.
+Expect episodes to contain wisdom, tips, and actionable advice from Black Farmers and other Afrikan Agriculturalists to “blacken” your green-thumb.

 A prominent elder in the DMV, Baba Oduno says, “There is no culture without Agriculture.”
 We find that to be very true here at Jìgìjìgì.